 Scots is a national language (not a debased dialect) which has produced a rich and brilliant literary tradition.
 It was preceded in Scotland by the pan-European Celtic language in the 5th century, of which Gaelic is the modern descendant.
+Please buy the book here.

 The Scots language developed during the Middle English period as a distinct entity, descended from Northumbrian Inglis, which dates to the 7th century arrival of the Germanic Anglo-Saxons.
 Scots is one of the ancient varieties of English, yet it has its own distinct dialects.
 It contains words from Latin (dux, jannie, dominie), Pictish (pit, as in Pitlochry), Gaelic (glen, ben, strath, sonsie), Danish (brig, lowp, skirl, flit, graith, lug), Norwegian (byre, kirk), the Low Countries (pinkie, scone, gowf, howff, hunkers, redd) and France (provost, baillie, vennel, gigot, douce, mavis, fash).
 The grammar of Scots differs from English (I says tae him, I gaed hame, thir apples wes guid).
 The Northumbrian Inglis started to lose many of its old words (dicht, reik, greet, sweir) under the influence of the East Midland dialect of Mercia, and the Scots started to refer to their language as Scots.